iifl-logo

 PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIES ACT, 2013

-The Company has not made any investments or given loan or provided guarantee/security during the year under review in terms of Section 186 of the Companies Act, 2013.
+The Company has made investments in the Uttam Distilleries Limited (Subsidiary Company) of the Company in compliance of the provisions of Section 186 of the Companies Act, 2013.
+The Company has not given any loan or provided guarantee/security during the year under review in terms of Section 186 of the Companies Act, 2013.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES REFERRED TO IN SECTION 188(1) OF THE COMPANIES ACT, 2013

 All related party transactions entered during the year are negotiated on an arms-length basis and are in the ordinary course of business.
 There have been no materially significant related party transactions entered by the Company with the promoters, directors and key managerial personnel of the Company.
 Further, the suitable disclosure as required in IND AS-24 regarding Related Party Transactions has been made in the notes to financial statements.
-The Companys policy for Related Party Transactions is available on Companys website i.e. www.uttamsugar.in and weblink of the same is http://www.uttamsugar.in/adminpanel/product image/ 75a4453036148e2695b605fa182bc676Policy%20on%20 Related%20Party%20Transactions.pdf
+The Companys policy for Related Party Transactions is available on Companys website i.e. www.uttamsugar.in and weblink of the same is https:// www.uttamsugar.in/adminpanel/productimage/75a 445.30.36148e2695b605fa182bc676Policy%20on%20 Related%20Party%20Transactions.pdf

 PARTICULARS OF EMPLOYEES